AllisonPessoa/nano-scanner/README.md

 ## Overview

 NanoScanner is an environment to perform scan imaging of micro and nanosystems.
-It executes sample pixel-by-pixel scan, with nanometric spatial resolution, while acquires information from any desired peripheral instrument that is interacting with the nanosystem.
+It executes sample pixel-by-pixel scanning, with nanometric spatial resolution (depending on the translation stage), while acquires information from any desired peripheral instrument that is measuring at real time, just requiring a simple script for each new instrument.
 This brings the versatility of building images from numerous physical parameters.

 Applications performed with the Software includes:
-* Luminescence image of single micro and nanoparticles (the detected signal is a photocounter counts)
-* Hyperspectral image of single micro and nanoparticles (the detected signal is an entire spectrum by a spectrometer)
+* Scanning Optical Microscopy;
+* Hyperspectral Optical Microscopy;
-* Topography image by SPM (Scanning Probe Microscopy) setup (the detected signal is the frequency shift of the tuning fork that interacts with the sample)
+* Topography image by SPM (Scanning Probe Microscopy);
-* Scanning Near-field Optical Microscoy (SNOM) (the detected signal is the near-field light - by photodetectors or spectrometers, which is interacting with the scanning tip)
+* Scanning Near-field Optical Microscoy (SNOM);
 * Among others

-NanoScanner provides the versatility of easily implementing new instruments and their controls for acquiring data, which means that NanoScanner's heart is the accurate position control in nanoscale in synchronization with data acquisition.
-A piezoelectric system controls the sample position in three axis.
+NanoScanner provides the versatility of easily implementing new instruments and their controls for acquiring data, which means that NanoScanner's heart is the accurate position control in micro/nanoscale in synchronization with data acquisition.
+Generally, the translational stage is a piezoelectric system which controls the sample position in three axis.
 To provide the necessary voltage to drive the piezo, this software interfaces with a Digital-to-Analog converter (DAC) (National Instruments) which is connected to a ultra-stable voltage amplifier.

-Originally, this software was developed for imaging rare-earth-doped dielectric nanoparticles interacting with light.
-Thus, the built-in peripherals are specific for communicating with the instruments available in our Laboratories, which are:
+Originally, this software was developed to study the interaction of rare-earth-doped dielectric nanoparticles with light.
+Thus, the built-in peripherals to acquire data are specific for communicating with the instruments available in our Laboratories, which are:

 * **National Instruments ADC (Analog-to-Digital Converter)**: Reads the analog output from a home-assembled photon counter, which counts the number of incoming pulses from the photodetector and transforms it to a voltage level.
 Also can be used to read the output of a Lock-in amplifier in the Scanning Probe Microscope, which represents que distance of the to the sample, allowing builiding nanoscopic tophography images.